csdms/iEMSs-2018/abstract.md

 of coupling or running models are addressed.

-The Community Surface Dynamics Modeling System (CSDMS) developed the Python Modeling Toolkit (PyMT) to help non-computer scientists deal with these sorts of modeling logistics.
+The Community Surface Dynamics Modeling System (CSDMS) is developing the Python Modeling Toolkit (PyMT) to help non-computer scientists deal with these sorts of modeling logistics.
 PyMT is the fundamental package CSDMS uses for running and coupling models